Boundary Value Problems for Dirac Operators on Graphs: Boundary conditions

 \begin{proof} The corollary follows directly from formula \eqref{eq:charpol}. \end{proof}

 By expressing the characteristic polynomial in the usual form

 Corollary \ref{cor:charpol} implies that the $k$-th coefficient of $p_{\mathcal{A}(G)}(t)$ is given by

-Recall that the girth $g(G)$ is the length of the shortest directed cycle in $G$ and that the edge-connectivity of $G$ is equal to $k$ if $k$ is the least number of edges that have to be removed such that the remaining graph is disconnected or consists of an isolated vertex.
+Recall that the girth $g(G)$ is the size of the shortest directed cycle in $G$ and that the edge-connectivity of $G$ is equal to $k$ if $k$ is the least number of edges that have to be removed such that the remaining graph is disconnected or consists of an isolated vertex.
 In this case, we say that $G$ is $k$-connected.

-\begin{prop} Let $G$ be a digraph with $n$ edges that contains at least one cycle.
+\begin{Proposition} Let $G$ be a directed multigraph with $n$ edges that contains at least one cycle.
 The girth of $G$ is given by

-Moreover, $-a_{n-l}$ is equal to the number of cycles of length $l$ in $G$ for $0\leq l < 2g(G)$.
-Furthermore, if $G$ is $k$-connected, then, for $0\leq l <k$, the coefficient $a_l$ is the negative of the amount of cycles of length $n-l$ in $G$. \end{prop}
+Moreover, $-a_{n-l}$ is equal to the number of cycles of size $l$ in $G$ for $0\leq l < 2g(G)$.
+Furthermore, if $G$ is $k$-connected, then, for $0\leq l <k$, the coefficient $a_l$ is the negative of the number of cycles of size $n-l$ in $G$. \end{Proposition}

 \begin{proof} Let $l<g(G)$ and assume that $a_{n-l}$ is not equal to zero.
-Then, there exists a collection of disjoint cycles $C\in \mathcal{C}(G)$ of length $l$.
-Consequently, $C$ contains a cycle whose length is less than $g(G)$, which is a contradiction.
+Then, there exists a collection of disjoint cycles $C\in \mathcal{C}(G)$ of size $l$.
+Consequently, $C$ contains a cycle whose size is less than~$g(G)$, which is a contradiction.
 Therefore, $a_{n-l}$ must be zero.

-If a disjoint collection of cycles $C\in \mathcal{C}(G)$ is of length $l$, where $l$ satisfies $0\leq l < 2g(G)$, then the size of $C$ must be equal to one, otherwise it would contain a cycle of length smaller than $g(G)$.
+If a disjoint collection of cycles $C\in \mathcal{C}(G)$ is of size $l$, where $l$ satisfies $0\leq l < 2g(G)$, then the connectedness of $C$ must be equal to one, otherwise it would contain a cycle of size smaller than $g(G)$.
 Consequently,